NAGANO JAPAN

 ACCESS

 Many international visitors to Japan will follow a route that takes them from Tokyo to Kyoto and Osaka, or in the opposition direction.
-Bookended with the airports in Tokyo and Osaka, and serviced by extensive network of rapid trains including shinkansen, this is a well-established route that takes in the modern capital, the ancient capital and the thriving metropolis of Osaka and all its fantastic food!
+Bookended with the international airports in Tokyo and Osaka, and serviced by an extensive network of rapid trains including the famous “Shinkansen” bullet train, this is a well-established route that takes visitors through the modern capital, the ancient capital and the thriving metropolis of Osaka and all its fantastic food!
 On this page you will find the following information:

 Services Covered by the Pass